Today is National Pumpkin Seed Day.

 “I certainly do not exist from nine to six, when I am at the office.”

-This is an updated edition of the classic has been improved throughout with growing zones, advice, and new plant entries.
+This is an updated edition of the classic that has been improved throughout with growing zones, advice, and new plant entries.
 Now, instead of line art, there is lush, full-color photography.

-At the heart of this book are the heirlooms; the living history of gardens and kitchens of our past.
+At the heart of this book are the heirlooms, the living history of gardens and kitchens of our past.
 For many people, heirlooms are stories.
-They are gifts; something special to pass down through the generations.
+They are gifts, something special to pass down through the generations.

 Today's Garden Chore